Veggoagogo Vegetarian Travel Translation App

-We're providing the modern vegetarian traveller with an app that lends at least a little confidence to a situation that has filled vegetarians with dread for decades.
+We’re providing the modern vegetarian (and vegan) traveller with an app that lends at least a little confidence to a situation that has filled vegetarians with dread for decades.
 Yep, you guessed it, ordering vegetarian food on the road.

 You’ve all been there, heading out for a meal in a distant land clinging to a scrap of paper stating you’re vegetarian, written by a well-meaning local.
 You’ve probably done your very best to perfect the pronunciation of the word vegetarian in the local lingo.
 You may have even clucked like a chicken or mooed like a cow before shaking your head and an index finger in unison.